-Before you can use the Tanzu Kubernetes Grid CLI or installer interface to deploy the management cluster, you must prepare the machine on which you run the Tanzu Kubernetes Grid CLI and your Amazon EC2 account.
+Before you can use the Tanzu Kubernetes Grid CLI or installer interface to deploy a management cluster, you must prepare the machine on which you run the Tanzu Kubernetes Grid CLI, and set up your Amazon EC2 account.

 clusterawsadmUtility and Set Up a CloudFormation Stack